morganstanley/hobbes/doc/en/language/controlflow.rst

     > foo
     "oops"

   This makes it much easier to write more complex, multi-line expressions of the kind we'll see in this section.
-Some of these examples are therefore shown without the hi prompt.
+Some of these examples are therefore **shown without the hi prompt**.

 The control flow rules for Hobbes are similar to Haskell: